-EU citizens can stay in Sweden for up to three months without a visa, after which they will have to apply for a residence permit (uppehållstillstånd) which they can get free of charge.
-Nationals of Scandinavian countries such as Denmark, Iceland, Norway and Finland can work and live in Sweden indefinitely.
+EU citizens can stay in Sweden for up to three months without a visa, after which they will have to apply for a residence permit (uppehållstillstånd), which they can get free of charge.

-Nationals of other countries will generally need to apply for a visa unless their country has an agreement with Sweden.
-A list of these countries can be found on the Swedish Migration Ageny website.
+Nationals of certain countries can visit Sweden without a visa for up to three months, while nationals of other countries will need to apply for a visa for a 90-day entry into Sweden.
+A list of these countries can be found on the Swedish Migration Agency website.

 Tourist visas for Sweden

-Expats who aren’t from the countries listed above will need to apply for a Schengen Visa to visit Sweden.
-This visa allows an individual to stay in Sweden for up to 90 days as long as they can provide a return travel ticket and evidence of sufficient funds to support themselves during their stay.
-It can also be used to visit any other country that is part of the Schengen agreement.
+Expats who don't qualify for visa-free entry will need to apply for a Schengen Visa to visit Sweden.
+This visa allows an individual to stay in Sweden for up to 90 days as long as they have a return travel ticket and can show evidence of sufficient funds to support themselves during their stay.
+The visa can also be used to visit any other country that is part of the Schengen agreement.